Jlkkkcc/Paper-FallingAsleepBifurcation/README.md

 # Paper-FallingAsleepBifurcation
- The scripts and final data repository for paper: "Falling Asleep displays a predictable bifurcation dynamic".
+ The scripts and final data repository for paper: "Falling asleep follows a predictable bifurcation dynamic".

  **Potential competing interests**:
 JL and NG have a patent application filed (Patent Application No. 2509587.8) for the methods and computational framework here.

-**Paper DOI**:
+**Citations**:
+Li, J., Ilina, A., Peach, R. et al. Falling asleep follows a predictable bifurcation dynamic.
+Nat Neurosci (2025). https://doi.org/10.1038/s41593-025-02091-1

 ## Contents